Emeka Anyaoku: Education

-Anyaoku in 1959 obtained a London University Honours Degree in classics as a college scholar and joined the Commonwealth Development Corporation (CDC) in Lagos.
-The corporation sent him as an Executive Trainee to the CDC headquarters in London from where he went on a course at the Royal Institute for Public Administration in London.
-On 1 October 1960, Nigeria was granted independence by Britain.
-And Anyaoku was posted back to the CDC West Africa regional office in Lagos at the end of December 1960.
+In 1959, Anyaoku graduated as a college scholar with a London University Honours Degree in Classics.
+He then joined the Commonwealth Development Corporation (CDC) in Lagos.
+After serving as an Executive Trainee at the CDC headquarters in London, he completing a course at the Royal Institute for Public Administration in London.
+He was posted back to the CDC's West Africa regional office in Lagos following Nigeria's independence in October 1960.

 Marriage

 In December 1961, Anyaoku then a CDC Executive Officer came in contact with a 20-year-old Yoruba lady, Princess Ebunola Olubunmi Solanke, at a bachelor's eve party which he and his flatmate hosted for a friend of theirs in Lagos.
 The princess, familiarly known by the diminutive "Bunmi", was educated in England at a Christian girls boarding school, St. Mary's School at Hastings.
 She thereafter attended Pitman College, London.
 Emeka and Bunmi were married at the Anglican Cathedral Church in Lagos on 10 November 1962.